CANTUS-Project/cantus-js/README.md

     <script type="text/javascript" src="/path/to/cantus.js"></script>

+Initialize a new Cantus object with your server's URL:

+    var cantus = cantusjs.Cantus('http://abbott.adjectivenoun.ca:8888');

 Then scripts can call into the Cantus API like this:

     var searchParams = {type: 'chant', 'genre': 'antiphon', 'any': '"in domine"'};